senthu1capgemini/Azure-RAG-Lang-Graph-Agent/README.md

 # How to use
 - Create the Azure components : Azure Search, Azure Foundry Emdeddings, and LLM via Forundry.
 Get the API details and save as an env file.
 - Run the main.py file

-For Web Search, I use Tavily, you may need to set up an API access for it.
+- For Web Search, I use Tavily, you may need to set up an API access for it.
+- For monitoring, please use the http://localhost:6006/projects to view token usage and costs of each prompt and response.
+Additional annotations can be added.

-To view the database file .db, please use https://inloop.github.io/sqlite-viewer/.
+- To view the persistent memory database file .db, please use https://inloop.github.io/sqlite-viewer/.

 # Next Steps:
 - If necessary, change SQLITE to Azure CosmosDB